My AI Stack as a Solo Founder: Copy This

 If you want to copy this stack, follow these three rules.

 Specialization beats generalization.
-Give your AI a narrow specific job.
+Give your AI a narrow specific job and control it with generic rules.
+We call them gates.
+Assign roles.
+Give examples.
 Don't ask it to "be my assistant."
 Ask it to "be my expert in database security."
 Specificity is everything.

 Connect your agents.
 The best work happens when the output of one AI becomes the input for another.
-Let a Researcher find the facts.
+I consistently put the output of one agent be crosschecked by another and then back to the original.
+Let a "Researcher" find the facts.
 Let a Writer turn them into a draft.
 Loop that back to a Reviewer with independent instructions.
 If the output doesn't meet the Reviewer's standard, feed it back into the loop.
 Repeat until it does.
+Even in agentic world, third time is the charm.
 This is how one person becomes unstoppable.

 The advantage has shifted from labor to logic.
 It doesn't matter how many people you have.
 It only matters how clearly you can think and how well you have organized your intelligence.

 Copy this stack.
 Organize your memory.
-Stop paying the coordination tax.
+And be unstoppable.

 About the Author

-He spent a decade building inside the education system before concluding that meaningful change has to come from outside it.
-Today he builds AI-native products through Schoolze Labs, Monterey AI Labs, and a handful of other ventures — all running without a traditional team.
+He spent a decade inside the K-12 system building Schoolze (now Schoolze Labs) before concluding that meaningful education reforms have to come from outside it.
+Today he runs six AI-native and legacy products solo, with agents at the core and no traditional team!